Transport Tips: How to Get Around Buenos Aires Safely

 From the popular Caminito strip and Casa Rosada to the charismatic nightlife scene, there’s always something to see or do in Buenos Aires.
 With so many neighborhoods to check out, chances are you’ll be out and about from dusk to dawn.

 The good news is that Buenos Aires is relatively safe compared to its South American counterparts.
 Most of the inner city streets and neighborhoods are clean, well maintained and well-lit at night.
-Plus, the public transport system, especially the bus service, has had a spruce up in recent years.
+Plus, the city has a good public transport system, especially the bus service.

 But there are little nuances to navigating your way around the city.
 So before you take a stroll through La Boca, or hit up one of the city’s all-night boliches (nightclubs with dancing)it pays to read up on the best ways to get around this city quickly and safely.
 The last thing you want is to end up in the wrong part of town or to stand around looking lost.